imgly/imgly-sdk-html5/README.md

 It also features state-of-the-art photo filters, designed and calibrated with a lot of love.
 A Text editor with an elegant and simple to use interface allows adding text instantly to the picture.

+See the [docs folder](/docs) for tutorials on how to integrate and customize the editor.

 ### Examples
 See the examples folder for implementation examples or play with the [demo on our website](http://sdk.img.ly/).